RSP-git-code/OpenClawProjectBuilder/README.md

-OpenClawProjectBuilder
+# OpenClawProjectBuilder
-An AI-powered project scaffolding bot built with OpenClaw, Google Gemini, and Telegram.
-Send a one-line idea to a Telegram bot and get back a full project skeleton — folder structure, starter code, dependencies, and documentation — instantly.
+OpenClawProjectBuilder is an AI-powered coding assistant that helps developers brainstorm ideas, generate structured project scaffolding, and automatically create documentation from a single prompt.
+Built using Docker, OpenClaw, and Telegram, the system allows users to describe a project via a Telegram bot.
+The agent then generates a complete project structure, including starter code, dependency files, and a detailed README, and saves it locally in the WSL workspace.
+This approach significantly reduces the time required for initial project setup and helps developers focus directly on implementation and problem-solving.

-💡 What It Does
+# What It Does
 You type in Telegram:

 "build a spam classifier using logistic regression and gmail api"

 And the bot generates:

-📂 Full folder structure
+-📂 Full folder structure

-💻 Starter code with placeholder functions
+-💻 Starter code with placeholder functions

-📦 requirements.txt / package.json
+-📦 requirements.txt / package.json

-📄 README.md with setup instructions
+-📄 README.md with setup instructions

-🏗️ Architecture explanation
+-🏗️ Architecture explanation

 All files are saved to your workspace and ready to run.

-🛠️ Tech Stack
+# Tech Stack

-OpenClaw — AI gateway and agent framework
+- OpenClaw : AI gateway and agent framework
+-Google AI Models :gemini-3.5-flash,gemma-4-26b-a4b-it,gemini 2.5 Flash-Lite

-Google Gemini 2.5 Flash — LLM powering the bot Telegram Bot API — chat interface
+-Telegram Bot API — chat interface:@BotFather

-Docker — containerized setup
+-Docker — containerized setup

-📁 Example Projects Generated ProjectDescriptiontodo_appPython CLI todo app with SQLitetravel_websiteTravel website with frontendpilot_farm_platformFastAPI + PostgreSQL + PostGIS crop registration platform
+# Example Projects Generated
+ProjectDescriptiontodo_appPython CLI todo app with SQLitetravel_websiteTravel website with frontendpilot_farm_platformFastAPI + PostgreSQL + PostGIS crop registration platform

 🚀 Setup